Video for Social Media

 - Develop your on-camera presence as you practice producing a Facebook Live broadcast.

-Tupac Saavedra is a director of photography, journalist and documentary filmmaker that splits his time between his native home, Bolivia and the United States.
-A 2007 alum of the UC Berkeley Graduate School of Journalism, he is currently a senior producer at AJ+, where he creates viral content for Facebook, YouTube, Twitter, and Instagram.
-His production company, Prana Eyes Media, has produced four documentaries for public broadcast, one of which, “On the Road with Evo,” won Best Documentary Award Emerging Filmmaker from the Pacific Pioneer Fund.
+Tupac Saavedra is an accomplished director of photography, journalism and documentary filmmaker, and currently a senior producer at AJ+, where he creates viral videos for Facebook, YouTube, Twitter, and Instagram.
+AJ+ is best known for its innovative approach to visual storytelling on social media platforms.
+Tupac’s own production company, Prana Eyes Media, has produced four documentaries for public broadcast, one of which, “On the Road with Evo,” won Best Documentary Award Emerging Filmmaker from the Pacific Pioneer Fund.

 - All participants must bring their own WIFI-ready laptop for use during this workshop.
 Your laptop must have at least 8GB of RAM (16GB is ideal for editing in Adobe Premiere).
 You must upgrade your operating system to the latest version before attending the course.